ken1009us/django-polls-app/README.md

 ## Customize the admin

-Open your settings file (mysite/settings.py, remember) and add a DIRS option in the TEMPLATES setting:
+Open the settings file (mysite/settings.py) and add a DIRS option in the TEMPLATES setting:

 ```py
 TEMPLATES = [